cerner/fhir.cerner.com/content/dstu2/Authorization.md

 ```

 ### Using an access token ###
-In order to use an access token, your client application needs to provide the access token recieved from the authorization server to the FHIR protected resource.
+In order to use an access token, your client application needs to provide the access token received from the authorization server to the FHIR protected resource.
 The following is a non-normative example of the usage of the token to access a protected RESTful web service on a resource server.
 It will need to be added as an authorization HTTP header.

 ```
 Authorization: Bearer {ACCESS_TOKEN}